RaHub4AI/MI7032/Schedule.md

     section Lectures
     Introduction to Environmental Data Science                                :active, a1, 2025-10-02, 0.5d
-    Getting Started with R and Python                                         :a2, after a1, 0.5d Practical Workshop: Data Science Tools in R and Python                    :a3, 2025-10-03, 1d Descriptive Statistics and Exploratory Data Analysis)                     :a4, 2025-10-06, 0.5d Data Distributions                                                        :a5, 2025-10-07, 0.5d
+    Getting Started with R and Python                                         :active, a2, after a1, 0.5d Practical Workshop: Data Science Tools in R and Python                    :a3, 2025-10-03, 1d Descriptive Statistics and Exploratory Data Analysis)                     :a4, 2025-10-06, 0.5d Data Distributions                                                        :a5, 2025-10-07, 0.5d